NathanRSmith/blogposts/posts/pycon-2014.md

 * [Fast Python, Slow Python](https://us.pycon.org/2014/schedule/presentation/197/) ([video](http://www.pyvideo.org/video/2627/fast-python-slow-python)) by Alex Gaynor
 * [Which messaging layer should you use if you want to build a loosely coupled distributed Python app?](https://us.pycon.org/2014/schedule/presentation/282/) ([video](http://www.pyvideo.org/video/2672/which-messaging-layer-should-you-use-if-you-want)) by Narahari Allamraju

-On the Sunday I unfortunately had to head to the airport before the talks started, so I couldn't catch any of them in person.
-Looking over the list of talks I missed there are a lot of them I'll have to watch in the next few weeks.
+Unfortunately on Sunday I had to head to the airport before the talks started, so I couldn't catch any of them in person.
+Looking over the list of talks I missed, there are a lot of them I'll have to watch in the next few weeks.

 I had a great time at PyCon and hope to be able to go again in the future.
-[PyOhio](http://www.pyohio.org/) is coming up in a few months, so that will have to tide me over til next year.
+[PyOhio](http://www.pyohio.org/) is coming up in a few months, so that will have to tide me over till next year.